You guys, we started a podcast – Wine Chats!

 We started having “business meetings” in restaurants, decided to name our show Wine Chats and the ideas, along with the wine, started flowing.

-We got ourselves an office space, A.K.A. a teeny, tiny, perfect little room in her house and we officially had Wine Chats HQ.
+Then, we got ourselves an office space, A.K.A. a teeny, tiny, perfect little room in her house and we officially had Wine Chats HQ.

 Recording our first episode